 The Trustees are volunteers and are people whose skills, experience and personal qualities mark them out for this role for ICNARC.
 Several of the Trustees are members of other relevant stakeholder organisations within critical care including the Intensive Care Society, the Intensive Care Foundation and the Faculty of Intensive Care Medicine.

-ICNARC’s Caldicott Gaurdian is one of our clinical representatives on the Board of Trustee’s.
+ICNARC’s Caldicott Guardian is Dr Gareth Sellors, one of our clinical representatives on the Board of Trustees.

 Board of Trustees biographies

 Mr Bob Nicholls (Chair)